Freediving, the sport where you dive underwater without relying on scuba gear, is an experience that has been around for centuries.

 The snorkel you choose should be simple and designed to be easy to use.
 There should be a soft silicone mouthpiece that fits comfortably in your mouth.
 There should also be a way to attach the snorkel to your mask so that it doesn’t get lost when you dive.

-You have the option of using regular freediving fins or a monofin, which will leave you feeling like a mermaid more than a free diver.
-If you’re like most free divers who prefer freediving fins, you will want to look for fins that are long and feature a full foot pocket.
+You have the option of using regular freediving fins or a monofin, which will leave you feeling like a mermaid more than a diver.
+If you’re like most free divers who prefer freediving bi-fins, you will want to look for fins that have long blades and feature a full foot pocket.
+As a beginner your needs will be different than a more exerienced freediver and you will have to consider other features when you shop for novice fins.

 Note: For more on how to choose the best freediving fins, check out our buying guide!